dbtek/dbyll/_posts/2019-03-24-Spring-Boot-Docker.md

 ---

 Containers have been making revolutionary changes in software world.
 Previous systems were mostly powered by virtual machines.
-Today so many software pioneers like Google, Amazon, Redhat and Docker convert the industry in that way.
+Today many software pioneers like Google, Amazon, Redhat and Docker Inc. convert the industry in that way.
 Docker was released in 2013 by Solomon Hykes.
 Now it is developing by Docker Inc. It is relying on LXC(Linux Containers) which was invented in 2008 by IBM.